paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsec. (a), is Pub.
 L. 99–662, Nov.
 17, 1986, 100 Stat.
-4082, as amended, known as the Water Resources Development Act of 1986.
+4082, known as the Water Resources Development Act of 1986.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201) and Tables.

 The date of enactment of this Act, referred to in subsec. (a), is the date of enactment of Pub.
 L. 99–662, which was approved Nov.
 17, 1986.